-"Approval of School Building Plans.-The Superintendent of Public Instruction shall be furnished a copy of all plans and specifications for new public school buildings contemplated by boards of education and for all additions to or alterations of old buildings.
-It shall be his duty to examine or cause to be examined all such plans and specifications and to approve or disapprove the same in accordance with the rules and regulations of the State Board of Education.
-No board of education may award a contract for the erection of a building or contract for an addition to, or alteration of, an old building until the plan for the same has been approved by the Superintendent of Public Instruction."
+162.060 [4384-23] Plans for School Buildings to be Approved.- The Superintendent of Public Instruction shall be furnished a copy of all plans and specifications for new public school buildings contemplated by boards of education and for all additions to or alterations of old buildings.
+He shall examine or cause to be examined all such plans and specifications and shall approve or disapprove them in accordance with the rules and regulations of the State Board of Education.
+No board of education may award a contract for the erection of a new building or contract for an addition to or alteration of an old building until the plan has been approved by the Superintendent of Public Instruction.